 After the ingress stage, the DPI engine enforces security policies based on the tagging performed during the firewall rule lookup.
 The engine is in the user space and enforces the following security rules and policies:

-The DPI engine inspects traffic from layer 4 to 7 using stream processing.
+The DPI engine inspects traffic from layers 4 to 7 using stream processing.
 Offloading decisions are taken at each stage of security processing based on the verdicts passed by the security modules.

 SlowPath transfers the first packet to the DPI engine to enforce security policies and categorize the traffic.
 For subsequent packets, which are offloaded to FastPath, FastPath transfers the packets to the DPI engine through direct packet delivery.

 The DAQ layer provides a direct path for the hardware to write packet buffers into the DPI engine address space, ensuring zero-copy buffers.
-It also provides I/O multiplexing and routing of shared packet buffers among the DPI engine components so that packets are moved in and out of the DPI engine rapidly.
+It also provides I/O multiplexing and routing of shared packet buffers among the DPI engine components so that packets rapidly move in and out of the DPI engine.

 The initial packets of a connection are delivered to the DPI engine for application identification.
 The engine classifies the application after approximately eight packets and gives a policy verdict for application control.

-The verdict may also include new forwarding behavior, which is implemented on subsequent connections that contain the identified application.
+The verdict may also include new forwarding behavior, which is implemented on subsequent connections containing the identified application.
 The verdict may also include new QoS parameters, which are implemented on the current connection.
 The DAQ layer communicates these decisions to SlowPath.

-IPS may pass a verdict to stop security processing based on factors, such as a safe signature or verdict from SophosLabs, earlier verdicts, or a matching IPS policy with a bypass session rule attached to it.
+IPS may pass a verdict to stop security processing based on factors, such as a safe signature or verdict from SophosLabs, earlier verdicts, or a matching IPS policy with a bypass session rule attached.
 For files that need antivirus scanning, packets are shared with the antivirus module.

 SSL/TLS inspection must be turned on to enforce inspection and decryption.
 For unencrypted traffic, the SSL/TLS module informs the DAQ layer that SSL/TLS processing isn't required for the flow.

 The DPI engine applies the web policy and allows or blocks web traffic based on the scanning results and the web category, URL group, file type, and user activity specified in the web policy.
 When the DPI engine is selected in the firewall rule, the engine performs web content filtering over standard and non-standard ports.
-When web filtering applies to the traffic, web traffic scanning continues until the end of the flow, depending on the HTTP responses that are returned.
+When web filtering applies to the traffic, web traffic scanning continues until the end of the flow, depending on the returned HTTP responses.
 The packets are transferred to the antivirus module for scanning.

 The traffic is then offloaded to FastPath.
 Traffic may not be fully offloaded because of SSL/TLS inspection and web filtering.
 Fully offloaded traffic attains cut-off from SlowPath.

-SlowPath offloads SAs for the encryption and authentication combinations available on the firewall with some exceptions to FastPath.
-So, the decryption keys and other SA parameters for offloaded SAs are sent to the Xstream processor (the NPU) before any packets arrive in the VPN tunnel.
+SlowPath offloads SAs for the encryption and authentication combinations available on the firewall, with some exceptions to FastPath.
+So, the decryption keys and other SA parameters for offloaded SAs are sent to the NPU before any packets arrive in the VPN tunnel.

-Packets first arrive at the Xstream processor on the FastPath.
+Packets first arrive on the NPU.
 For ESP packets, the NPU looks up the SPI (Security Parameter Index) and verifies the following:

-If the packet meets these conditions, FastPath decrypts the packet and examines the inner packet.
-It marks the first packet in a new connection to send it to the XFRM stack, then delivers this inner packet to SlowPath.
+If the packet meets these conditions, the crypto hardware on the NPU decrypts the packet and examines the inner packet.
+It marks the first packet in a new connection to send to the XFRM stack, then delivers this inner packet to SlowPath.
 The XFRM stack sends the packet to SlowPath for further processing from DoS and spoof protection to routing.
 If SlowPath decides to offload (firewall acceleration) the inner flow, it instructs the NPU.
 Subsequent packets arriving in this tunnel are then retained on FastPath for offloaded processing.

 If the packet doesn't meet the above three conditions, SlowPath transfers valid IPsec VPN traffic to the XFRM stack.
 After the XFRM stack decrypts the packet based on the SPI, it sends the inner packet to SlowPath for further processing.

-After SNAT processing, SlowPath makes the decision to offload encryption and encapsulation to FastPath if the SAs qualify for offloading.
-QoS processing takes place and then the traffic is offloaded to FastPath.
+After SNAT processing, SlowPath makes the decision to offload encryption and encapsulation to the NPU if the SAs qualify for offloading.
+QoS processing takes place, and the traffic is offloaded to FastPath.
 After encryption and encapsulation on the NPU, the packets exit the firewall through the egress interface.

 IPsec VPN traffic can qualify for one of the following offload processes based on whether firewall and IPsec acceleration are turned on or off and whether the traffic qualifies for offloading:

-Full offload: For offloaded SAs, FastPath encapsulates, encrypts, decapsulates, and decrypts the corresponding IPsec VPN packets.
+Full offload: For offloaded SAs, the NPU encapsulates, encrypts, decapsulates, and decrypts the corresponding IPsec VPN packets.
 Additionally, if the inner traffic qualifies, SlowPath processing is offloaded to FastPath, delivering full offload.

-FastPath and SlowPath: For offloaded SAs, FastPath decrypts or encrypts the IPsec VPN packets.
+FastPath and SlowPath: For offloaded SAs, the NPU decrypts or encrypts the IPsec VPN packets.
 If the inner traffic doesn't qualify for FastPath offloading, SlowPath performs the processing, including encapsulation and decapsulation.
 FastPath finalizes the encapsulation after encrypting the packet.